Division Council Members

 Professor Mercedes Maroto-Valer BSc PhD FRSC

-She obtained a BSc with Honours (First Class) in Applied Chemistry in 1993 and then a PhD in 1997 at the University of Strathclyde.
+Prof Mercedes Maroto-Valer (FRSE, FIChemE, FRSC, FRSA) is Assistant Deputy Principal (Research and Innovation) at Heriot-Watt University.
+Mercedes has held academic appointments at the University of Kentucky (1997-1998), Pennsylvania State University (1998-2004) and University of Nottingham (2005-2012).
+Mercedes obtained her PhD in 1997 at the University of Strathclyde (Scotland).
 Following a one-year postdoctoral fellowship at the Centre for Applied Energy Research (CAER) at the University of Kentucky in US, she moved to the Pennsylvania State University in US, where she worked as Research Fellow and from 2001 as Assistant Professor and became Program Coordinator for Sustainable Energy.
 She joined the University of Nottingham as Reader in 2005 and within 3 years she was promoted to Professor in Energy Technologies.
 During her time at Nottingham she was the Head of the Energy and Sustainability Research Division at the Faculty of Engineering.
+She joined Heriot-Watt University in 2012 as the first Robert Buchan Chair in Sustainable Engineering and she has been Director of the cross-university Energy Academy and Head of the Institute of Mechanical, Process and Energy Engineering.

 Professor Brendan Keely BSc CChem MRSC